Updated February 2026

 Businesses with a taxable turnover exceeding £90,000 annually must register for VAT.
 Even if your turnover is below this threshold, you can choose to register for VAT to benefit from its credibility and the ability to reclaim VAT on business-related purchases, especially for VAT-registered businesses.

-Being VAT registered increases administrative responsibilities, such as maintaining proper VAT records and submitting returns.
+Being VAT-registered increases administrative responsibilities, including maintaining proper VAT records and submitting returns.
 It may also affect your pricing, as you must charge VAT on sales, potentially leading to higher customer prices.

 However, reclaiming VAT on purchases can offset some of these costs.